 What file?
 Which key do I need?
 Mnemonic is what?

-The communication (often), payment, shipment is outside the platform.
+The communication between buyer and seller, the payment and shipment are outside the platform.

 Now, the holy grail on decentralized services are it’s smart contracts.
-The most crucial part for these contracts are:
+The most crucial part for these contracts for online marketplaces would be:

 - Agreement on a price